coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-08-arraylist-addall-method-in-java.md

 ## Introduction

- [ArrayList](https://coderolls.com/arraylist-in-java/) is widely used class from the Collection framework in Java.
-ArrayList used dynamic array internally to store the elements.
+ [ArrayList](https://coderolls.com/arraylist-in-java/) is a widely used class from the Collection framework in Java.
+ArrayList used a dynamic array internally to store the elements.

-When we add objects to [ArrayList](https://coderolls.com/arraylist-in-java/) , it maintains the insertion order.
+When we add objects to [ArrayList](https://coderolls.com/arraylist-in-java/), it maintains the insertion order.
 So, ArrayList is an ordered collection.

 Also, duplicate objects are allowed in ArrayList.

-Sometimes we need to add another collections elements to the ArrayList.
-ArrayList call provides the `addAll()` method to add the collections elements.
+Sometimes we need to add the elements of another collection to the ArrayList.
+ArrayList call provides the `addAll()` method to add the elements of the collection.

 The `addAll()` method has two overload type
 1. `addAll(Collection c)`
 2. `addAll(int index, Collection c)`

-The first ArrayList method add the specified collections elements to the end of the ArrayList.
+The first ArrayList method adds the elements of the specified collection to the end of the ArrayList.

-The second ArrayList method add the elements of the specified collection at the specified index.
+The second ArrayList method adds the elements of the specified collection at the specified index.

 Let's see both the method one by one.